ktstrong/nextJs-prismic-news-site/README.md

 # or
 yarn dev
 ```

 ## Then install dependencies

         npm i tailwind css react-icons autoprefixer @fullhuman/postcss-purgecss
         npm i postcss-import

-## Then install dependencies to comnect Prismic cms to our app
+## Then install dependencies to connect Prismic cms to our app

         npm i prismic-javascript prismic-reactjs

 To connect front end to headless cms create a config file.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.